Losansky/hello-world/README.md

 # hello-world
-basic hello that everyone tries
+# basic hello that everyone tries
+# Adding comments for first review and merge